OpenST/mosaic-chains/README.md

 ### Available chains

 Usually, you want to run a combination of at least one origin chain with at least one matching auxiliary chain.
-For example Ethereum mainnet and `1414` or Ropsten and `1406`.
+For example Ethereum mainnet and `1414` or Ropsten and `1406` or Goerli and `1405`.

 * Auxiliary chains running against Ethereum mainnet:
     * `1414`
 * Testnet auxiliary chains running against Ropsten:
     * `1406`
     * `1407`
+* Testnet auxiliary chains running against Goerli:
+    * `1405`

 The chain id of future auxiliary chains running against Ethereum mainnet will increase by one number each.
-The chain id of future auxiliary chains running against Ropsten will decrease by one number each.
+The chain id of future auxiliary chains running against Ethereum testnet will decrease by one number each.

 ## Dev chains
 For development, you can use the dev chains.
 These chains have the initial chain setup contracts deployed.